Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 -

-If you haven’t already, take a walk along the Savannah River to watch the massive container ships sail through.
-It is truly a sight to see; so much so that even adults are mesmerized!
-It is on the western, Plant Riverside end of the riverwalk, and it is a great place to sit and have a drink while watching the boats pass by.
-They have a menu, which isn’t extensive, but the food is decent.
-Uber or Walk 1.4 mile
+Take a walk along the Savannah River to watch the massive container ships sail through.
+It is truly a sight to see — so much so that even adults are mesmerized.
+The Plant Riverside end of the riverwalk has bars and a menu that, while not extensive, is pretty good.
+Or, grab a cocktail to go and enjoy the river on foot.

 -